-In the 74th minute, Colmán fired from the right that came off the crossbar, making it three shots off the woodwork on the evening.
+In the 74th minute, Colmán fired a shot from the right that came off the crossbar, making it three shots off the woodwork on the evening.
 If soccer is a game of inches, the Lions were off by just those few inches.

 Five minutes later, Tajouri-Shradi put the game away.
 After Uri Rosell conceded a free kick out wide by fouling Maxi Moralez — who really could have been called for tugging Rosell on the steal — the ball in was low and looked to be no threat but it didn’t touch anyone and Bendik got caught up in traffic on his attempt to punch it away.

 If that didn’t seal the victory, Moralez did in the 87th minute.
 The Pigeons sent two consecutive shots off the crossbar and Orlando’s defenders stood around and watched while Moralez swooped in and finished to make it 3-0.